infiniflow/ragflow/api/python_api_reference.md

 #### desc: `bool`

-Indicates whether the retrieved knowledge bases should be sorted in descending order.
+Indicates whether the retrieved datasets should be sorted in descending order.
 Defaults to `True`.

 #### id: `str`